Bachelor of Computer Science

 • mathematical methods

-• algorithm design and analysis
+• algorithm design and analysis.

 Indicative student workload

 You can expect to participate in a range of teaching activities each week.
-This could include classes, seminars, practicals and online interaction.
+This could include lectures, seminars, practicals and online interaction.
 You can refer to the individual unit details in the course structure for more information.
 You will also need to study and complete assessment tasks in your own time.

 Professional recognition